clementGilardy/convert/README.md

 # Convert

-Convertie les vidéos m4a en mp3 ou en wav
+Convert the video m4a to mp3 or to wav

+## Depends

+Depends of faad and lame commands

-## Différente options
+## Many options

-* -mp3 : Convertie en mp3 et supprime tout les m4a
+* -mp3 : Convert all file of m4a to mp3 and delete all file m4a
-* -wav : Convertie en wav et supprime les m4a
+* -wav : Convert all file of m4a to wav and delete all file m4a